-2.19 The majority (71%) of the workers reported receiving recognition for a job well done, while only 14% reporting that this is not the case (Figure 8).
-All workers reported feeling close to the people at work, and nearly all (93%) felt good about working in this company and secure about their job.
-Nearly 80% of the workers felt that the management cares about them, yet 30% felt that this work is not good for their health and only 57% were satisfied with their wage.
-On the other hand, nearly all (85%) workers felt that all their talents and skills are used at work and they all reported getting along with their supervisors and feeling good about their job.
+2.18 The majority (61%) of the workers reported receiving recognition for a job well done, while only 23% reporting that this is not the case (Figure 8).
+Also, most of the workers (95%) reported feeling close to the people at work, and more than the 2/3 (82%) felt good about working in this company and secure about their job (95%).
+The 70% of the workers felt that the management cares about them, yet 36% felt that this work is not good for their health and only 59% were satisfied with their wage.
+On the other hand, the 50% of the workers felt that all their talents and skills are used at work and nearly all of them reported getting along with their supervisors (91%) and feeling good about their job (95%).